 * I could not open the example Apoptosis OWL file because it seems to be a BioPAX file prior to L3.

 The current version of BiNoM provides support for BioPAX level 3 only and therefore a check is done on the input file to verify the level.
 However, I have checked the Apoptosis file provided on our website (section “Documentation and Source Code”, “BiNoM manual and the files mentioned in it”), and the file is at the BioPAX level 3 format, and can be opened in BiNoM.
+Our current resources does not allow supporting all versions of Systems Biology standards: for doing this, a user should rely on external converters or use older versions of BiNoM.

 * In SBGN there is no arrow head at pointing towards a reaction node.

 BiNoM implements its own graphical style to represent entities and their relationships and this style is inspired by the SBGN standard, that we are trying to follow as much as possible.
 However, in some cases, our representation might be slightly different.
 We have included a complete overview of the BiNoM graphical styles in the manual (see the section 8).
+Having an arrow head to a reaction node is useful in any structural analysis of the reaction graph, showing its directionality.

 * When clicking at a node in a network there is not much details displayed to the user; only the name of some element.
 In case of imported SBML files, it seems that the "name" attribute is taken from the species node, but when working with a BioPAX file, the "displayName" tag seems not to be used; the name displayed to the user is actually the internal identifier of the element, which is most of the cases some cryptic abbreviation.
 Cross-links to databases etc. are not displayed.
 It would be very nice to display MIRIAM annotations to the user in some form.
 For testing purposes, any annotated model from BioModels database can be opened in CySBML, this gives in many cases even the molecule's structure.
 It would be nice to have a similar way to access these crosslinks in BiNoM as well.

 We are not sure to fully understand the statement above.
 When importing data from a CellDesigner or BioPAX file, BiNoM is using a naming service to create “meaningful” names for each entity (provided that they are present in the file, of course), specifying the type of the molecule (protein, RNA, small molecule, protein), the modifications (phosphorylation or any other type of modification) and the compartment.
-More specifically for a BioPAX file, BiNoM is selecting the name of the entity from the “displayName” and other “name” fields present in the file.
+This is not a “cryptic” abbreviation but rather a well-defined way for textual representation of the structure of the nodes in process diagrams, which makes possible many semantic-based analyses after.
+Our experience shows that a user easily gets used to this representation.
+More specifically for a BioPAX file, BiNoM selects the name of the entity from the “displayName”, when it is provided, and other “name” fields present in the file.
 Furthermore, BiNoM provides a powerful BioPAX querying mechanism (see the section BiNoM BioPAX utils & query) that allows the user to retrieve most of the data encoded in the BioPAX file such as database crosslinks, publications, etc.